sonsteven/guapobank/src/test/TestSuite.md

   * Validate behavior for creating a transaction for an account with amount exceeding the account minimum balance.

 * test_invalid_transaction_frozen_account
-  * Tags: selenium, account, transaction
+  * Tags: selenium, account, frozen, transaction
   * Validate behavior for creating a transaction for a frozen account.

 * test_invalid_transaction_exceed_daily_limit
-  * Tags: selenium, account, transaction
+  * Tags: selenium, account, frozen, transaction
   * Validate behavior for creating a transaction when the account has reached its daily limit.